 Related Post: Best Online Courses to Learn Photography

 2. A photography class inculcates the habit of shooting often

-Probably you will not realize this yet, but the major reason that budding photographers quit and blame it on loss of interest, is that they don’t shoot often.
-As a newbie photographer your passion for your new camera and lens will drive you momentarily.
+Probably you will not realize this yet, but the major reason that budding photographers quit and blame it on the loss of interest is that they don’t shoot often.
+As a newbie photographer, your passion for your new camera and lens will drive you momentarily.
 You couldn’t even dream that someday you can lose interest in making images.
-But after some time when that honeymoon period is over, you camera will increasingly spend more time tucked inside the closet.
+But after some time when that honeymoon period is over, your camera will increasingly spend more time tucked inside the closet.

 Soon, one day, you will realize that you no longer feel the urge to go outside and shoot images.
 You will feel that your smartphone is more than enough to satisfy your creative urges.
 While smartphones have been responsible for an increase in the number of images being taken, they are not designed for creative photography.
 There is a limit to what you can do with them.
 Proper cameras like DSLRs or MILCs are better if you are serious about pursuing photography.

 The only way you can avoid this rut and prevent losing what could have been a promising photography career is by shooting often.
 When you shoot often you keep the creative juice flowing.
 You force your brain to think how you can make better images or shoot the same scene in a different way to create a different perspective.
 This can only happen when there is some pressure on you to shoot on a regular basis, which is what happens when you join a photography class.

 3. Assignments Test What You Learn at Class